 Classroom learning is only part of a great education!
 When you participate in undergraduate research, you engage in learning experiences beyond the classroom and gain new perspectives and insights while helping to create new knowledge.
 You’ll learn how to work on a team in a close-knit interdisciplinary community, improve your oral and written communication skills and have a chance to discover what really interests you.

-For more information or if you have questions, please email advising@es.ucsb.edu or visit the Environmental Studies Academic Coordinator (Bren 4312B) or Academic Advisor (Bren 4313).
+For more information or if you have questions about pursuing undergraduate research within Environmental Studies, please email advising@es.ucsb.edu or visit the Environmental Studies Academic Coordinator (Bren 4312B) or Academic Advisor (Bren 4313).

 Research is any independent study within a given field of interest.
 Students can conduct their own research projects or work on a faculty's ongoing research project.
 Research can be conducted in all disciplines -- Social Sciences, Humanities, or STEM fields.
 In the STEM fields, a large portion of research is conducted through laboratory work.
 The head of a research project is usually known as the Principal Investigator (PI).
 The PI is often the supervisor of student researchers, as they are the head of the lab and conducting the research project students are helping with.